anoma/namada/documentation/docs/src/quick-start.md

 ## Account

 Accounts on Namada are divided into two subcategories:
-* Implicit accounts (no attached Validity Predicate)
+* Implicit accounts (all use the same Validity Predicate)
-* Established accounts (attached Validity Predicate)
+* Established accounts (can use a chosen Validity Predicate)

 In order to make transactions on Namada, an account is required, and an implicit account can be created easily.